Asset Protection/

 Waiver Services

 In addition to the medical services covered under Medicaid, Medicaid also offers additional non-medical home and community-based services under programs known as "waiver services."
 Waivers are designed as an alternative to institutionalization.
-Thus, to qualify for waiver services, a person must first meet the level of care to receive services in an institution (hospital, nursing home, or intermediate care facility for persons with a developmental disability) but choose to receive services in the community.
+Thus, to qualify for waiver services, a person must first meet the level of care to receive services in an institution (hospital, nursing home, or intermediate care facility) and must also be approved for Medicaid.

 Eligibility